sophiehart/sa-kws-docs/source/05-reference.rst

         // Your error handler here
     });

-Get score
+Get Score
 ----------

-This function allows a user to get their score and rank in the app.
+This function allows you to get a user's score and rank in the app.
 The score can be filterd by date

 * Function: **app.getScore**